DISEASE/DISORDER:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 DS is usually detected by prenatal screening, hypotonia at birth, and clinical features.
 Global developmental delay is the usual presentation.
 Initial hypotonia improves to close to normal tone.
 Life expectancy has improved from 25 in 1983 to 60 years, due to a decline in infant and child mortality and improved cardiovascular care.
-Intellectual quotient ranges from 30 to 70; majority of individuals with DS having mild to moderate intellectual disability.
-There is increased risk of early onset dementia. .
+Intellectual quotient (IQ) ranges from 30 to 70; majority of individuals with DS having mild to moderate intellectual disability.
+There is increased risk of early onset dementia.
 Common causes of death include leukemia, respiratory illnesses, congenital circulatory defects, diseases of digestive system, Alzheimer’s disease, and epilepsy.
-Cognitive impairment is a good predictor of ability to live independently.
+Severity of cognitive impairment is a good predictor of ability to live independently.

-Specific secondary or associated conditions and complications3
+Specific secondary or associated conditions and complications4

 System | Abnormalities |

-Cardiac | Endocardial cushion defect, ventricular septal defect, atrial septal defect, aberrant subclavian artery, mitral valve prolapse, tricuspid valve prolapse, aortic regurgitation. |
+Cardiac | Septal defects (atrioventricular > ventricular > atrial), patent ductus arteriosus, tetralogy of Fallot, pulmonary hypertension, aberrant subclavian artery, mitral valve prolapse, tricuspid valve prolapse, aortic regurgitation. |

-Pulmonary | Recurrent lower respiratory tract infection, chronic rhinitis, pulmonary aspiration, sleep disordered breathing. |
+Pulmonary | Recurrent lower respiratory tract infection, tracheomalacia, chronic rhinitis, pulmonary aspiration, sleep disordered breathing. |

 Hematological | Acute lymphoblastic leukemia, acute myeloid leukemia, antiphospholipid antibodies, deep vein thrombosis (DVT). |

-Gastrointestinal | Duodenal atresia, esophageal atresia, annular pancreas, Hirshprung disease, celiac disease, constipation, gastroesophageal reflux. |
+Gastrointestinal | Duodenal atresia, esophageal atresia, annular pancreas, Hirschsprung’s disease, celiac disease, constipation, gastroesophageal reflux. |

 Orthopedic/ Musculoskeletal | Scoliosis, pes planus, patellofemoral instability, simian crease, enlarged space between first and second toes, short 5th digit with clinodactyly; atlantoaxial instability, recurrent joint dislocation, arthropathy of Down syndrome, joint hypermobility, slipped capital femoral epiphysis. |